Geeoon/DNS-Tunnel-Keylogger/README.md

 # DNS Keylogger
-This post-exploitation keylogger will automatically report a Windows computer's keystrokes.
+This post-exploitation keylogger will automatically report a computer's keystrokes.

 This takes advantage of DNS tunelling/exfiltration.